OK, we’re already making our way through the new year. We can move on. Onward and upward, right? We can avoid burnout in the new year.

 - Spend time with peers.
 This is an important distinction.
 Peers—not friends, not co-workers, not bosses—peers.
 These are people who are doing what you’re doing in some way.
 They are folks that can sympathize with your struggles, honestly say that they’ve “been there, done that” and even help you find a way through the difficulties that you’re going through.
 Spend time with them, let them encourage you and take time to encourage them.

 - Cling to compliments and dismiss criticism.
 I tend to dismiss compliments and cling to criticism.
 Can you relate?
 I somehow find myself thinking that the compliments aren’t as important or aren’t true, but the criticisms are truth that I need to immediately fix in some way.
-In 2017, I want to keep thank you notes and emails and delete/throw away critical ones.
+I want to keep thank you notes and emails and delete/throw away critical ones.
 I want to internalize the good things people say about me and about my work and quickly let go of the criticisms that others hurl my way.
 Are you with me?

 - Focus on the important more than the urgent.
 One of my biggest struggles day-to-day is this one.
 I can easily find myself responding to the “urgent” things in my day at the detriment of the important things.
 And, far too often, the “urgent” things are brought to me by others—it’s usually a by-product of their negligence or lack of organization.
 This year, I want to be able to focus myself on the important and not let others dictate the use of my time.

 - Set realistic expectations for yourself.
 One of the hardest things that I’ve seen both in the workplace and in the family is the list of unrealistic expectations.
 These are either things that are wildly unrealistic or expectations that are just over the line of what can reasonably be accomplished.
 I don’t want to get caught up in the place where I am constantly disappointed because either I or others didn’t meet an expectation that was never going to happen from the beginning.